arjunkc/scanner-scripts/README.md

 # TODO

+1.      display should see if a global logfile variable has been set and its writeable.
+If not, it should just print to screen.
+1.      ~~To test single-sided-scan.py after going through the code.~~ Jul 04 2018 Seems to be working, as far as I can tell from the command line.
+To test from scanner directly.
 1. Add argparse functionality.
-Working on this on Jul 03 2018
+Working on this on Jul 03 2018.
+Still working, updated `run_scancommand.`
 1. Create a new thinkpad git branch.
 Then you can merge things if necessary.
+1. Integrate double-sided-scan.py functionality into a single file.
 1.      ~~Install the newest version of brscan-skey and see if it passes along information about duplex scanning.~~ There are scripts that automatically create the files.
 I would have to see it work, but I don't really see it working.
 You can only scan from the flatbed, it seems, and it only creates single files, no batch mode.
 I should add this to the main section of the readme.
+I tested the basic scripts from brother.
+The scantofile script is automatically generated, and it does not seem to capture the "double" sided option at all.
 1. Have to fix the logfile inside single-sided-scan.py.
 Currently it writes to a fixed /home/arjun directory.
 I should make this write to $HOME or something.
 I think it fails now if the logfile does not exist.
 1. Have to allow a directory argument to `run_chown`.
 Currently its being called by `convert_to_pdf` as well.
 1. Have to fix single-sided-scan.py so that it accounts for permissions properly.

 # Notes

+Jul 04 2018 Made `run_scancommand` a bit simpler so that it only runs in batch mode.
+I made the option names match the scancommand option names.
+I've tested `run_scancommand`, and it seems to work

+Jul 03 2018 Even with the newer scripts, the brother automatic scan button does not seem to indicate that it can do duplex scans to brscan-skey.

 Jul 03 2018 Made more progress on argparse.
 Have to test `get_default_scanner` and `parse_arguments`.
 You can do this in python.
+I have tested `get_default_scanner`.
+Still working on `parse_arguments`.
+Figuring out nargs, const and default.

 Jul 03 2018 Working on argparse in scanutils.
 Almost done.
 Need to write a `get_default_scanner` script.
 Resume at line 115 on scanutils.py when constructing the command to call, empty argument should be ignored. i considered arguments like `get_default_mode,` but I think if double is specified, it should look for a Duplex.
 If it's found, it should scan in this mode.